Prevention of decay and tooth wear

-When decay or trauma on a tooth is extensive, it is necessary to clean out the inside of the tooth and disinfect it to remove bacteria and contamination.
+When decay or trauma on a tooth is extensive and the pulp (nerve) is damaged, we may need to clean out the inside of the tooth and disinfect it to remove bacteria and contamination.

 This is called a root canal treatment and is part of advance restorative dentistry.

 The image shows a previously unsuccessfully treated tooth with a large abscess that resolves after correct treatment.

 We then reconstruct the tooth based on how much healthy tooth structure remains.